I still, at the age of thirty-two, don’t really know how to curl my hair.

 Keeping Up With the Soccer Moms

 We settled down a couple years back as my oldest was about to start Kindergarten.
 I was beginning to feel pretty secure again in my new face, but, soon after, was adjusting to the life-after-three-babies look.
-This is a more common insecurity that many of us women can relate to, but I began sifting through my clothes not feeling comfortable in anything.
+This is a more common insecurity many of us women can relate to, but I began sifting through my clothes not feeling comfortable in anything.

 I saw a friend try StitchFix and look all kinds of cute.
 It appealed to me because I desperately needed more clothes, lacked time to shop and try things on with three kids under four, and didn’t have the mental capacity to keep up with the trends and figure out fashion again.